15 Things to do in Prince Edward Island

 French River

 The charming town of French River is north of New London on Rte 20.
 Just before you reach it there is a nice parking lot/overlook that is perfect for a picture of the charming town.
-We take a picture here on every trip.
+While there isn’t much to do in French River itself, it makes a great place for a family pic!

 New Glasgow

 Few towns are as beautiful as New Glasgow with its rolling hills, lakes, and beautiful farmland.
-There is a toy factory in the center of town and a small park directly across from the toy store.
-Beautiful picture.
+There is a toy factory in the town center and a small park directly across from the toy store.

 PEI national park, Gulf Shore Parkway

-There is an amazing overlook of Cavendish beach here.
-Come when the sun is beginning to set and you will be rewarded with amazing pictures of the beach and the greenery surrounding it.
+There is a fantastic overlook of Cavendish Beach here.
+Come when the sun is beginning to set, and you will be rewarded with amazing pictures of the beach and the greenery surrounding it.

 New Glasgow Lobster Supper

 Tip: Come early at 4:00 pm.
-If you don’t you will pay for it with a very long line.
-We went at 6 this year and didn’t sit to eat until 7:30 and it was a weeknight!
+If you don’t, you will pay for it with a long line.
+We went at 6 this year and didn’t sit to eat until 7:30, and it was a weeknight!

 Voted the best ice cream in Canada!
 Our family is a big fan of this place, so much so that our kids expect to have this every day we are on vacation.
 We like it so much we get it for them!
 Fresh and creamy ice cream in a large variety of daily flavors.
 Plus they offer t-shirts with cow parodies on them, which make great souvenirs.